-August Cole is an author and analyst exploring the future of conflict.
+August Cole is an author, futurist and analyst exploring the future of conflict.

-He is a nonresident senior fellow at the Brent Scowcroft Center on International Security at the Atlantic Council where he directs The Art of the Future Project, which explores narrative fiction and visual media for insight into the future of conflict.
-He is also writer-in-residence at Avascent, an independent strategy and management consulting firm focused on government-oriented industries.
-He is a regular speaker to private sector, academic and US and allied government audiences.
+He is a non-resident senior fellow at the Brent Scowcroft Center on International Security at the Atlantic Council; he directed the Council’s Art of the Future Project, which explores creative and narrative works for insight into the future of conflict, from its inception in 2014 through 2017.
+He works on creative futures at SparkCognition, an artificial intelligence company.
+He is also a senior advisor at Avascent, an independent strategy and management consulting firm focused on government-oriented industries; he previously was writer-in-residence.
+August is a regular speaker to private sector, academic and US and allied government audiences.

 His first book Ghost Fleet: A Novel of the Next World War is a collaborative novel written with Peter W. Singer.
 This near-future thriller about the next world war was published in 2015 by Eamon Dolan Books, a Houghton Mifflin Harcourt imprint.
 See more at www.ghostfleetbook.com.